azat-co/node-react/slides/node/node.md

 ## Demo

-* day1-06-modules-step1.js
+* `code/node/module-basic`
-* day1-07-modules-step2.js  (which references the greetings.js file)
+* `code/node/module-greetings` v2 and v3

-^Also reference the increment.js, math.js, and day1-05-modules-basic.js file to provide another discussion point and example of how to build modules.
+^Also reference the `increment.js`, `math.js`, and `05-modules-basic.js` files to provide another discussion point and example of how to build modules.
 Walk through the steps in the following files.  (be sure to mirror your display to make it easier)

 ---